 |Fusion Frit F-69

 I found the inspiration for this on testing many commercial clears and finding one that stood above the others regarding fit and clarity at 04 (I had it analyzed and reverse engineered it using the materials I have).
 I have always been under the impression that low fire bodies have a wide enough range of thermal expansions that one glaze cannot be expected to fit them all.
 And that if a glaze melts well at cone 04 it will have too much melt fluidity past cone 02.
 But this glaze has made me question both, I am shocked at how it is possible that it can fit so many bodies and work across such a wide temperature range.
-In fact, I have not found a body that it does not fit!
 So I had it analyzed at a lab and then created a recipe to source its chemistry.
 A stroke-of-luck was that a frit we already use to produce another glaze, Fusion Frit F-524, is close to the complete chemistry needed.
 F-524 is an expensive frit, but you get what you pay for!
 The glaze is heads-above a number of commercial clear glazes I have tested (they are not ultra clear, they pinhole or blister or craze, they are not glossy enough, their slurries do not permit dipping, they are not adjustable).
 F-69 is also expensive, but it enables fitting this to any body.

 Additions of tin and zircon produce a white that melts just as well as the clear.
 To make bright-colored glazes this should be an excellent base (remember, this is the clear glaze recipe currently used by at least one commercial supplier of bright-colored glazes).
 Encapsulated stains are fantastic at low fire and they can be mixed to fine-tune the color.
 If you are targeting a specific or exotic color then the ability to achieve it will be determined by your ability to source an exotic stain!